Pelvic floor and deep abdominal exercises can be helpful after birth and assist with healing around any stitches you may have.

 Exercise 2

 During your pregnancy the curve in your lower back deepens.
 This can lead to lower back pain.
-After your baby is born, the exercise below can correct this curvature.
+After your baby is born, the exercise below can help to correct this curvature.

 Tips for back care and correct lifting technique